Signs You Might Be Losing Your Hearing

 Why it’s important to address hearing loss

-When it comes to our bodies, an absence of sensation is often more difficult to notice than a new ache or pain.
+An absence of sensation is often more difficult to notice than a new ache or pain.
 That’s why losing hearing in one ear may be easier to notice than gradual loss on both sides.
 Add social stigma around hearing loss, and it’s no surprise that it often goes undiagnosed and unaddressed.

 Untreated/undiagnosed hearing loss can have considerable negative impacts on quality of life.

-• Linked to increased social isolation
+- Linked to increased social isolation

-• Linked to reduced income/job opportunities8
+- Linked to reduced income/job opportunities

-• Linked to increased risk for dementia10
+- Linked to increased risk for dementia

 What causes hearing loss?